huanghao/learning-django/chapter12/README.md

 Users and Authentication
 ------------------------

-Sessions could be used for user login.
+Sessions could be used for user log-in.

 auth/auth system